EvgeniyaItkina/from-the-ground-up-bundling/lessons/02-serving-js/README.md

 1. The browser parses the HTML, displaying it incrementally
 1. The browser finds a `<script src="..."></script>`
 1. The browser fetches the code, parses it, and executes it
+1. In this case, the execution is very slow because it's doing some horrible math calculation
+1. During that time, nothing is displayed because the HTML isn't done parsing
-1. When the execution is done, the browser continues parsing the HTML
+1. When the execution is done, the browser continues parsing the HTML and renders the page

-## 2 - Serving script using `defer`
+## 2 - Serving script using `async` or `defer`

 1. Run `npm run start:02` to see this in action.
 Code is in `public/01-serving-script-defer`
 1. This is usually not what we want, so we can add `defer` or `async` to the `<script>` to make the browser do them asynchronously.
-   * `async`: download and parse it asyncronously, and execute when ready
+   * `async`: download and parse it asyncronously, and execute when ready.
+     Make sure that when you need to manipulate the DOM, you do it after the DOM is ready.
    * `defer`: same, but execute only after DOM is downloaded and ready.
-This is probably what you usually want
+     The script will not block the parsing of the HTML but will still block the rendering of the page until it's done, so if you have a slow script, you might want to run it under a `setTimeout(..., 0)`.
+1. The sample code uses `defer`.

 This is for "script" code, which is the old code that does not support ESM.
 This code is not allowed to use ESM `import/export`.
 For ESM, we have a new type of script: "module".